LisaHackett97/LoveMyIrelandTravels/README.md

 - Navigation menu

-### 404 page

-Contains the following:-

-- Message for user if they get the 404 error.
-- Link back to the landing page
-- Background image with animations to slide in the text.

-### Favicon

 ### Future Features
+- favicon
+- 404 page
+- pop up boves with more info on the locations in the images.

 [Back to table of contents](#table-of-contents)